 What Cases are Heard by Ohio Family Courts?

-The Judicial system of the state of Ohio comprises three judiciary levels which are primarily distinguished by jurisdiction and authority.
+The Ohio Judicial System comprises three judiciary levels which are primarily distinguished by jurisdiction and authority.

 The state’s highest-ranking court is it’s Supreme court which serves as Ohio’s highest appellate court and the court of last resort.
 While the district courts of appeals serve as the intermediate-level courts of Ohio, the state’s courts of common pleas are the lowest level courts of the state which serve as the trial courts in Ohio’s court system.